From the Field

 Fast facts: Sudan crisis

-• Health emergency: Disease outbreaks, including cholera, malaria, measles, and dengue fever, are rising due to the disrupted health services.
+• Health emergency: Outbreaks of disease, including cholera, malaria, measles, and dengue fever, are rising due to disrupted health services.

-• Education loss: With most schools closed or struggling to reopen, 19 million school-aged children face the risk of losing their education, jeopardizing the future prospects for Sudan and beyond.
+• Education loss: With most schools closed or struggling to reopen, more than 90% of Sudan’s 19 million school-aged children have no access to formal education, jeopardizing their prospects and their country’s future.

-• Humanitarian response: World Vision has supported more than 1.5 million people, mostly women and children.
-Our emergency assistance programs focus on food security; child protection; health and nutrition; water, sanitation, and hygiene; and more.
+• Humanitarian response: Since April 2023, World Vision has supported more than 1.8 million people in Sudan, most of them women and children, through emergency assistance programs focusing on food security; child protection; health and nutrition; water, sanitation, and hygiene; and more.

 BACK TO QUESTIONS